Salem For Business Home Page2026-01-22T15:47:03+00:00

 Once you are in Salem, there are many ways to get around:

-Salem is just 16 miles north of Boston and accessible from Boston via car, train, or ferry.
+Image of Massachusetts shoreline with Salem and Boston highlightedYes!
+Salem is just 16 miles north of Boston and accessible from Boston via car, train, or ferry, making it an easy and popular place to live and to travel.

 The average household income in Salem is $108,786 with a poverty rate of 13.68%.
 The median age in Salem is 38.5 years: 36.7 years for males, and 40.1 years for females.